Who We Are

 Local Lodge No 5

 Headquartered in Floral Park (NY), Local Lodge No. 5 was established as a Field Construction Lodge.
-Under the leadership of current Business Manager Steve Ludwigson, Local Lodge No. 5 is comprised of three separate jurisdictional Zones:
+Under the leadership of current Business Manager Steve Ludwigson, Local Lodge No. 5 is comprised of four separate jurisdictional Zones:

 - Local Lodge No. 5, Zone 5 – Floral Park, NY